Ks4four/dots-nt/README.md

 trade-off: no warranty.

 ### meta
-everything in this config assumes `:viewport` is enabled. all behaviors are designed around this. it is the infiniteCanvas: your monitor is just a camera looking at an infinite plane. you don't "switch workspace", you `:scroll-parent`. this is definitely not an alternative to "workspaces" concept.\
+everything in this config assumes `:viewport` is enabled. all behaviors are designed around this. it is the infiniteCanvas: your monitor is just a camera looking at an infinite plane. you don't "switch workspace", you `:scroll-parent`. this is definitely not an alternative to `workspace`s concept.\
 trade-off: unlike other designs. this is a matter of habit.

-### why not "workspaces"
+### why not `workspace`s
-i have to admit, "workspaces" is a more robust concept. my reason is simple: my keyboard lacks a numrow, so i simply don't use them. actually, prompting the ai to implement "workspaces" logic that talks to yasb shouldn't be hard. after implementing this nonWorkspace approach, i realized that sticking to "workspaces" demands a specific mental loop: recall which "workspace" an app resides in, then press `mod` key + `#` numbers to switch. this fundamentally violates `selectFirstOperateLater`: you are forced to `operate` (context switch) before you can even `select` the target window.\
+i have to admit, "workspace"s is a more robust concept. my reason is simple: my keyboard lacks a numrow, so i simply don't use them. actually, prompting the ai to implement `workspace`s logic that talks to yasb shouldn't be hard. after implementing this nonWorkspace approach, i realized that sticking to `workspace`s demands a specific mental loop: recall which `workspace` an app resides in, then press `mod` key + `#` numbers to switch. this fundamentally violates `selectFirstOperateLater`: you are forced to `operate` (context switch) before you can even `select` the target window.\

-`workspaces` reminds me of `https://johnnydecimal.com/`, which uses numbers to manage files, just like using numbers to manage windows. you can assign semantics to numbers. but there is another school of thought that believes files fit `tagging` better, rather than hierarchy (`https://karl-voit.at/2020/01/25/avoid-complex-folder-hierarchies/`). `workspaces` enforces rigid categorization here. i struggled here for a while, eventually preferring `tagging`, and `jwno`'s jump `frame` functionality also helps me.
+`workspace`s reminds me of `https://johnnydecimal.com/`, which uses numbers to manage files, just like using numbers to manage windows. you can assign semantics to numbers. but there is another school of thought that believes files fit `tagging` better, rather than hierarchy (`https://karl-voit.at/2020/01/25/avoid-complex-folder-hierarchies/`). `workspace`s enforces rigid categorization here. i struggled here for a while, eventually preferring `tagging`, and `jwno`'s jump `frame` functionality also helps me.

-trade-off: part of the reason people use `workspaces` is because they can quickly jump to the desired `workspace`. and an infinite plane is actually hard to manage, far less simple than the linear thinking of `workspaces`.
+trade-off: part of the reason people use `workspace`s is because they can quickly jump to the desired `workspace`. and an infinite plane is actually hard to manage, far less simple than the linear thinking of `workspace`s.

 ### why arrows not "h"/"j"/"k"/"l" keys
 i designed the inputs based on the nature of the operation. left/right arrow keys mean continuous values, while "h"/"j"/"k"/"l" keys is regarding windows. this bypasses the granularity conflict of using "h"/"j"/"k"/"l" keys for everything. for example, in `RESIZE`, `SCROLL`, and `ALPHA` modes, you can use "h"/"j"/"k"/"l" keys to change focus, then use arrow keys to `rapidFire` adjustments. i have a keyboard with a knob, but mapping clockwise/counter clockwise to "h" key and "l" key feels weird. left and right arrow keys don't have this issue. keymap also has logic regarding semantic modifiers. for example, "h"/"j"/"k"/"l" keys is always about `frame`s. keys with modifiers like "Ctrl" key + "h"/"j"/"k"/"l" key is `window`s.\